abhra0897/stm32f1_ili9341_parallel/README.md

 ## ILI9341 Parallel Display Driver for STM32F1
 This is a fast display driver for interfacing ILI9341 LCD display with STM32F1 microcontroller over an 8bit parallel (8080-II) bus.
 It's mainly written for my personal usage.

-GPIOs are handled by direct register manipulation for faster performance.
-As this driver doesn't configure the GPIOs, *user must configure the used ports and pins before using the driver.*
+GPIOs are handled by direct register manipulation for faster performance. *This driver now configures the used GPIOs, so user need not do it anymore*.

-This driver needs STM32 HAL library.
-To avoid using HAL, replace "HAL_Delay(ms)" with any other delay(ms) function.
+This driver needs **[libopencm3](https://github.com/libopencm3/libopencm3.git)** library.
+The library is provided with this repository.
+You may get the latest version of libopencm3 from [here](https://github.com/libopencm3/libopencm3.git), but that may or may not work depending on the changes made in libopencm3 latest version.

 ### Download
 Download this repository using [git](https://git-scm.com/):